 So then I started making my own.
-Though I could not totally cut off tomato soup, from our restaurant menu, at least it has became occasional rather than regular.
+Though I could not totally cut off tomato soup, from our restaurant menu, at least it has become occasional rather than regular.

 Making this at home is a breeze with just a few ingredients.
-Cook it all up, blend, strain and reheat with the needed spices.
+Cook it all up, blend, strain, and reheat with the needed spices.
 That is it.
-With a few bread croutons this one is a bliss on a cold evening.
+With a few bread croutons, this one is bliss on a cold evening.
+Serve it up with these lead- free ceramic cups as I do.

 - 4 medium sized tomatoes(400g)